 - This isn’t a change so much as how things work in this world: Clerics don’t follow a god.
 There aren’t gods anyway.
 There are Immortals many of whom it is said rose so high in mortal power and prowess that they were allowed to prove themselves to the Immortals and join their ranks.
 Each Immortal belongs to one of the Five Spheres of Power.
 Clerics don’t have to follow an Immortal either.
 They usually follow a church that is devoted to a set of Immortals or sometimes just one.

 Major game mechanic changes:

-- Arcaners do not need magic item creation feats (though they may provide bonuses).
+- Arcaners do not need magic item creation feats (though they will provide bonuses).
 Instead we use the magic item creation system of Basic D&D that was elaborated on in the Gazetteer the Principalities of Glantri.
 If you are an arcaner, ask the DM for details.
 Essentially, you must research a method to create an item, invest heavily in the quality and extravagance of its construction, and quest for components whose essence can bind magic to it.

 - Clerics do need magic item creation feats.
 Then the system works similarly to Arcaners.

 - Thieves don’t get sneak attack.
 They get backstab.
 The damage bonus is 1d12 not 1d6, but you can only backstab when you sneak up behind someone with a melee weapon like in the old rules.
 If you study a stationary target for three rounds, you can make a bow or crossbow backstab attempt, but they get a perception check to avoid surprise.

 - We have a Karma point system.
 Points are earned initially through character background and then through site contributions.
 The wiki Karma section contains more details on how these can be spent (refreshed each session usually) to enhance important rolls or burned (permanently cashed in for good things).

 - All rolls must be in sight of a witness.